maciej-w/beautiful-jekyll/_posts/2017-06-12-playing-with-arrays.md

 ---
 layout: post
-title: Playing with Arrays - episode I
+title: Playing with Arrays - part I
 subtitle: map function
 bigimg: ../img/analog.jpg
 ---

-### This function might take you to the next level.
+### The map function might take you to the next level.
 Is pretty easy to use and works with Async code.

 It might be slower then a classical for loop, but if you are planning on using Observables and playing with async arrays it's the only option.

+Let's suppose we've got the following array of objects:

 {% highlight javascript %}
 var symbols = getSymbols([